DeleLinus/HFR-Data-Warehousing/README.md

 # NIGERIA Health Facility Registry (HFR) Data Warehousing (*in progress*)

 This is an end-to-end data engineering project that entails the design and implementation of a data warehouse for the Nigeria Health Facility Registry which is itself a program under the Nigeria Ministry of Health.
+The goal of this project is to develop a complete reporting solution to help the Ministry monitor and manage the contry's [Master Health Facility List (MFL)](#MFL).

 This  project development emcompasses:
 1. The design of a **data ingestion pipeline architecture** showing the different tools and framework I would be  proposing to the organization in achieving the result.